-Patch available - fixing issues with .NET 4.5
+Patch available fixing .NET 4.5 issues

 Two weeks ago Microsoft released version 4.5 of their .NET Framework and if you install it on the machine hosting Composite C1 key functionality will break.
 The issues we have identified are: